by Piter Pasma

 If you need an even better approximation to the normal distribution, you could keep adding and subtracting more and more random numbers, and this would work.
 I think it converges pretty quickly actually.
 However, at some point generating that many random numbers probably gets less efficient than doing the Box-Muller transform (which actually gets you two independent normally distributed values at once).

-One of the most basic easing functions is x * x, squaring a number between 0 and 1 always yields another number between 0 and 1.
+, squaring a number between 0 and 1 always yields another number between 0 and 1.
 Trying this in our RANDOMOMETER looks like this:

 Note that the probability distribution is really steep, yet doesn’t reach a probability of 0 at one.